 Things change if you apply for a job with federal government security clearance.
 The military only entrusts jobs like these to people with crystal clear background checks, so things can be a bit intense.
 Virtually all your past information will be found and analyzed to check your character and job suitability.

 One thing that’s important to mention is, you can’t refuse to answer questions if you want a military job.
-While you can legally choose to do, refusal to comply will disqualify you from continuing with the application process and end your application.
-This is arguably the strictest part of a military background check.
-If you want to get a military job, make sure you’re ready to answer any questions that might come up.
+While you can legally choose to do so, refusal to comply and provide information will disqualify you from continuing with the application process and end your application.
+This is arguably the strictest part — make sure you’re ready to answer any questions that might come up.

-A military background check has many steps or layers.
+Does the military do background checks?
+Yes.
+And there are many steps or layers.
 Below, we’ll go over the main ones and tell you what you can expect.

 Needless to say, any military job will check your social security number and your past history as a US citizen.
 If you fail this step, you’re automatically disqualified from continuing your application.